A massive quiescent galaxy in a group environment at $z=4.53$: Group environment around the quiescent galaxy

 \subsection{Halo mass and virial radius}

 While we have not spectroscopically confirmed the redshifts of the SFGs yet, we make an attempt to infer the halo mass of each member and see if they can be physically associated.
-We use the stellar-to-halo mass relation (SHMR) observed in the COSMOS field at $4.5<z<5.5$ \citep{Shuntov_2022} to estimate the halo mass assuming that each member is a central galaxy.
+We use the stellar-to-halo mass relation (SHMR) observed in the COSMOS field at $4.5<z<5.5$ \citep{Shuntov_2022} to estimate the halo mass from the stellar mass based on \texttt{prospector} assuming that each member is a central galaxy.
 Estimated values are summarized in Table \ref{tab:group} (8).
 The most massive member (quiescent galaxy) has $M_h\sim 10^{12.3}\,M_\odot$, which is slightly smaller than the galaxy group at $z\gtrsim3$ from previous research ($M_h\gtrsim 10^{13}\,M_\odot$: e.g., \citealp{Miller_2018,Hill_2020,Daddi_2021}).
 Next, we translate the halo mass into the virial radius.
 Here, we use the radius $r_{200}$ \citep{Carlberg_1997} as the virial radius.
 Table \ref{tab:group} (9) summarizes the virial radii of the member candidates.
 The dotted circles in the inset of Figure \ref{fig:2} show the virial radii of the member candidates significantly overlap.
 Two SFGs are just outside of the virial radius of the quiescent galaxy in Figure \ref{fig:2}, but they are actually consistent with being inside the virial radius within the uncertainties (see Table \ref{tab:group}).
-The right bottom galaxy is outside of it, but there is intrinsic scatter in the SMHR.
-Thus, the galaxy may possibly be located inside the QG’s virial radius.
+The right bottom galaxy is outside of it, but there is intrinsic scatter in the SHMR.
 These 3\,-\,4 galaxies likely form a group with the quiescent galaxy at the center.
 Spectroscopic confirmations of these member candidates are required for further characterization of the group environment.